 \begin{remark}[keeping $(\div\ub,\div\vb)$] By considering $p' := p - \div\ub$, the term $(\div\ub,\div\vb)$ in~\eqref{eq:vvpcont} can be discarded.
 However, we keep this term so that we can reuse the bilinear $\mathsf{a}$ defined as~\eqref{def:a}. \end{remark} \begin{remark}[other VVP-formulations] Alternatively, one may attempt to seek the vorticity $\mub \in \Hdiv$, the velocity $\ub \in \Hzcurl$, and the pressure $p \in H^1/\R$ such that

-Differentiating by the velocity space, we refer to~\eqref{eq:vvpcont} as \emph{``$\Hdiv$-based Dirichlet Stokes''} and~\eqref{eq:vvpcurl} as \emph{``$\Hcurl$-based Dirichlet Stokes''}.
-Putting aside the well-posedness\footnote{For the similar reason of using $\Sigmab \supset \Hcurl$ in the $\Hdiv$-based Dirichlet Stokes, $p$ has to be sought in a suitable superset of $H^1$ to ensure well-posedness.} of~\eqref{eq:vvpcurl}, failure of the FEEC discretizations of~\eqref{eq:vvpcurl} for certain meshes has been pointed out in~\cite[][Section~3.2]{wouter_2026}.
+According to different spaces for the velocity, we refer to~\eqref{eq:vvpcont} as \emph{``$\Hdiv$-based Dirichlet Stokes''} and~\eqref{eq:vvpcurl} as \emph{``$\Hcurl$-based Dirichlet Stokes''}.
+Putting aside the well-posedness\footnote{For a similar reason of using $\Sigmab \supset \Hcurl$ in the $\Hdiv$-based Dirichlet Stokes, $p$ has to be sought in a suitable superset of $H^1$ to ensure well-posedness.} of~\eqref{eq:vvpcurl}, failure of the FEEC discretizations of~\eqref{eq:vvpcurl} for certain meshes has been pointed out in~\cite[][Section~3.2]{wouter_2026}.
 Nonetheless, VVP formulations using various spaces are proposed to solve Stokes-type problems subject to various boundary conditions; see Table~\ref{tab:vvp} for a non-exhaustive list.

 \end{remark}